 There are as many paths to digital transformation as there are insurers.
 Each is unique based on the product mix, distribution strategy, culture, and state of the company’s systems and data.
-However, Strategy Meets Action (SMA) has developed a framework for assessing digital capabilities that insurers are using successfully.
+However, ReSource Pro Consulting has developed a framework for assessing digital capabilities that insurers are using successfully.
 The framework, illustrated in the figure below, is a starting point for understanding a property and casualty insurer’s orientation in the digital journey and evaluating and prioritizing current and planned digital projects.

 The Digital Maturity Model has three dimensions that are important to understand: